Imatinib for Pain in Sickle Cell Anemia (IMPACT)

 Time Frame

 Defined as an acute episode of pain lasting greater than 24 hours, with no medically determined cause other than a vaso-occlusive event that resulted in treatment with oral or parenteral opiate agents and/or parenteral nonsteroidal anti-inflammatory agents.
-Measured by pain scale (1-10) or Wong-Baker Faces scale based on age:
+Degree of pain was measured by the standard numerical pain scale (0 being little to no pain, 10 being the worst pain).

 Defined as respiratory distress (hypoxia, shortness of breath, chest pain, tachypnea) with evidence of an infiltrate on chest x-ray Measured with clinical evaluation.